remyma/remyma.github.io/_posts/2019-06-18-kubernetes-api-resources.md

 v1
 ```

 As you can see in the ouput, Kubernetes supports multiple API versions.
-For example on the kubernetes cluster I am working on
-you can see that supported versions for batch api group are :
+For example on the kubernetes cluster I am working on, you can see that supported versions for batch api group are :

 ```shell
 batch/v1
 batch/v1beta1
 ```

+There are 3 levels of supported versions, each version imply different levels of stability and support :
+* **Alpha**
+* **Beta**
+* **Stable**

+You can read the details for each version on the [official documentation][kubernetes-api-versioning] :

-These versions may evolve on cluster upgrades, so pay attention to it,
+These versions may evolve on cluster upgrades, so pay attention to it.
 otherwise you may end with these kind of error messages when creating a resource :

 ```shell